 Like her heroines, Clare is fascinated by people and what makes them tick.
-Before becoming a full-time writer, she worked in settings as diverse as Littlehey Prison and the University of Cambridge.
-She’s based in the city and has lived everywhere from the house of a lord to a slug-infested flat.
-The mid-terrace she currently occupies represents a good happy medium.
+Before becoming a full-time writer, she worked in settings as diverse as Littlehey Prison and the University of Cambridge, in her home city.
+She’s lived everywhere from the house of a lord to a slug-infested flat but the mid-terrace she currently occupies represents a good happy medium.

 As well as writing, Clare loves family time, art and architecture, cooking, and of course, reading other people’s novels.

 Clare’s debut novel, You Think You Know Me, was shortlisted for Novelicious’s Undiscovered Award, as well as an EPIC award in 2015.
 It was also chosen as a debut of the month by Lovereading.

 Murder on the Marshes (Tara Thorpe 1) was shortlisted for an International Thriller Writers award in 2019.

 The books by genre

 Amateur sleuth – The Ruby Fawcett and Eve Mallow mysteries

 Romantic Suspense – You Think You Know Me

 The ancient university town of Cambridge (academic skulduggery and dark dealings) – the Ruby Fawcett and Tara Thorpe mysteries